-This Phase 2a clinical trial will evaluate the effectiveness, safety, and tolerability of increasing dose strengths of an oral daily medication, DFV890, administered for 12 weeks, or a single s.c. dose of MAS825, to reduce key markers of inflammation related to CVD risk, such as IL-6 and IL-18, in approximately 28 people with known coronary heart disease and TET2 or DNMT3A CHIP (VAF ≥2%).
+This Phase 2a clinical trial evaluated the effectiveness, safety, and tolerability of increasing dose strengths of an oral daily medication, DFV890, administered for 12 weeks, or a single s.c. dose of MAS825, to reduce key markers of inflammation related to CVD risk, such as IL-6 and IL-18, in approximately 28 people with known coronary heart disease and TET2 or DNMT3A CHIP (variant allele frequency \[VAF\] ≥2%).

-This is a multi-center, randomized, placebo-controlled, participant- and investigator-blinded study.
-The study consists of a screening period up to 30 days; a treatment period of approximately 12 weeks with an end of treatment (EOT) visit on Day 85, which is one day after the last dose of DFV890 or placebo; a follow-up period of approximately 1 week; and a standard safety follow-up call approximately 30 days following the last dose.
+This was a multi-center, randomized, placebo-controlled, participant- and investigator-blinded study.
+The study consisted of a screening period up to 30 days; a treatment period of approximately 12 weeks with an end of treatment (EOT) visit on Day 85, which is one day after the last dose of DFV890 or placebo; a follow-up period of approximately 1 week; and a standard safety follow-up call approximately 30 days following the last dose.
 The overall study duration is approximately 21 weeks.
-Participants will be randomized to one of five treatment sequences.
-Based on the treatment sequence assignments, participants will start on either a combination of MAS825 and placebo, DFV890 and placebo, or placebo and placebo on Day 1, and then, within each DFV890 treatment sequence, participants will receive up-titrating doses of DFV890 or placebo at the corresponding study visits.
+Participants were randomized to one of five treatment sequences.
+Based on the treatment sequence assignments, participants started on either a combination of MAS825 and placebo, DFV890 and placebo, or placebo and placebo on Day 1, and then, within each DFV890 treatment sequence, participants received up-titrating doses of DFV890 or placebo at the corresponding study visits.
+None of the treatment sequences included a combination of both active DFV890 and active MAS825.

 Study Type